University of Creation Spirituality

 For ten years at HNC Cardinal Ratzinger as chief Inquisitor and head of the Congregation of Doctrine and Faith (called the Office of the Holy Inquisition until 1965), tried to shut the program down.
 Ratzinger silenced Fox for one year in 1989 and forced him to step down as director.
 Three years later he expelled Fox from the Dominican Order and shortly after the program was terminated at Holy Names College.

-Rather than disband his amazing and ecumenical faculty, Fox started his own University in 1996 called the University of Creation Spirituality in downtown Oakland.
+Rather than disband his amazing and ecumenical faculty, Fox established the University of Creation Spirituality in downtown Oakland in 1996.
 Fox was president and professor and chief fund raiser and recruiter for nine years.

 The Doctor of Ministry program was based especially on Fox’s book, The Reinvention of Work, in which he lays down the principle of the priesthood of all workers.
 Martin Luther had talked of the “priesthood of all believers,” but Fox writes about how all people who are doing good work are “midwives of grace” and therefore priests.
 They need training in mystical practice and prophetic empowerment as well as intellectual deepening of how their particular profession relates to spirituality and practice.
 Training that is sorely lacking in most professional schools.